kitspace/awesome-electronics/contributing.md

 ### ${\color{red}S}$

-Full-featured and professional-level EDAs, widely adoped in the industry for highly complex electronic projects.
+Full-featured and professional-level EDAs, widely adopted in the industry for highly complex electronic projects.
 Highly active project, whether proprietary or open source.

+### ${\color{orange}A}$

+Very popular, with a large community, and with a very active and accelerated software development.
+It contains advanced features but not so widely adopted in the industry as it lacks cutting-edge features.
+Even though, it can be adopted to complex electronic systems, usually as a free alternative to the ${\color{red}S}$ tier.

+### ${\color{yellow}B}$